What is the high school grade required for becoming a lawyer?

 Many more universities are teaching law these days and offer positions with lower cut-offs.

-For example, the University of New England has a cut-off of 84.4, it’s 75 at the Australian Catholic University.
+For example, entry into the University of New England has a guaranteed ATAR of 80, the Australian Catholic University median acceptance ATAR is 72.55.

 The University of Sydney also offers a program run by the Law Extension Committee.